 Paste the link you got into your browser and press Enter.
 Ta-da, now you should be able to view your course online and share it.

 GitHub is where a large part of software development happens these days.
 Devs make “commits” and “fork” others’ projects using this service.
-What has that got to do with SCORM, right?
+What has that got to do with SCORM content, right?

 Turns out GitHub lets you have your own online space for your coding projects for free, and that’s what we can use to host a SCORM course.